rich-drechsler/bytedump/README.md

     src/bash/bytedump-bash.sh
         The bash bytedump version - it's a big file with lots of comments.

-The bash version is, without a doubt, the toughest read.
+The bash version is, without a doubt, the toughest read and it was easily the most challenging to write.
 More than half the lines in the script are comments that I hope help anyone who decides to take a closer look at the source code.
 Many of the comments try to explain what I was thinking when I wrote portions of the bash script, so if you don't agree with my thoughts you won't have to waste time deciphering chunks of bash code just to decide the author really was crazy.
 There really are enough comments, particularly at the start of `bytedump-bash.sh`, that you probably can make that decision without looking at any bash code.

+The initial Python version was built